 DORA has applied since 17 January 2025.
 The ESAs — EBA, EIOPA, and ESMA — have published final regulatory technical standards covering ICT risk management, incident classification, threat-led penetration testing, and third-party risk register requirements.
-Those standards are now in force and are what supervisory examinations will test against.
+On 3 June 2026, the ESAs also published their first annual overview of major ICT-related incidents under DORA, highlighting borderless, interconnected ICT risks and the operational importance of third-party risk management during incident response.

 WHERE_ARCHITECTURE_ASSUMPTIONS_BREAK